-Table 11.
+Table 12.
 Deployment options based on estimated RAM required.

-Estimated RAM required Number of options displayed Less than 64 GB RAM One option is displayed.
-Greater than 64 GB RAM but less than 128 GB RAM Two options are displayed.
+Estimated RAM required Number of options displayed Less than or equal to 64 GB RAM One option is displayed.
+Greater than 64 GB RAM but less than or equal to 128 GB RAM Two options are displayed.
 Greater than 128 GB RAM Three options are displayed